oleshch/financial-sync/questrade-downloader/README.md

 ## Questrade Downloader

-THis cron uses the questrade API to pull and save all the account activities for all active accounts in your questrade account.
+This cron uses the questrade API to pull and save all the account activities for all active accounts in your questrade account.

 ### Local Installation